 Bottom Contour Profile with RTS® Window.
 Temp/Speed Accessory is optional.

-The sonar returns from the bottom, structure and fish can be represented as either Inverse (default), WhiteLine®, Structure ID®, or Bottom Black.
-See Sonar X-PressTM Menu: Bottom View for details on how to set the bottom view.
+The sonar returns from the bottom, structure and fish can be represented as either WhiteLine® or Structure ID®.
+See Sonar Menu Tab: Bottom View for details on how to set the bottom view.